deepang-ai/UltraMamba/README.md

 equipped with a 9L4 linear array probe, operating within a frequency range of 4.0MHz to 9.0MHz, to ensure high- resolution image capture.

+Data samples can be found in the folder ./data

 # Benchmark
 Performance comparative analysis of different network architectures for breast lesion segmentation on the MUB2025 dataset.
 ![Visualization](./figures/fig_benchmark.png)